withintech/withintech.github.io/_posts/2015-11-26-scaling-heroku-with-php.md

 >Note: make sure that you visited my pervious tutorial of deploying php project to heroku http://withintech.com/notes/deploying-heroku-with-php/

-Now if you are done with the deploying the app .Here are somethings that you need to do for medium traffic apps.
+Now if you are done with the deploying the app .Here is something that you need to do for medium traffic apps.

 Selecting the servers .
 Famous servers that run php are Ngnix and apache .
 If you need flexibility and support from community then the apache is best option .
 If you have to scale your application according to traffic specially with heroku then go with nginx.